 Ryan and Annabel Koher look forward to answering God’s call on their hearts as they serve with Mission Aviation Fellowship.
 Ryan will use his skills as a pilot/mechanic to share Christ’s love in Mozambique by providing transportation to spread the Gospel and help develop communities.
-As a homemaker, Annabel will be supporting Ryan and raising their newborn son, Elias.
-She also hopes to get involved in the community and teach Elias about serving the Lord and serving others.
+As a homemaker, Annabel will be supporting Ryan and raising their sons, Elias (2019) and Hezekiah (2020).
+She also hopes to get involved in the community and teach the boys about serving the Lord and serving others.

 Ryan grew up in Riverside and Crestline, California, in a Christian home and, at the age of five, invited Jesus into his heart.
 During his teen years, Ryan took part in various mission trips.
 His desire to serve the Lord and his interest in aviation came together when he saw MAF missionary brochures at his church.
 He knew God was calling him to serve with MAF.
 On a mission trip to Ecuador, Ryan was given the opportunity to ride along on flights with MAF pilots.
 This fueled him to continue working towards all of his pilot and mechanic licenses in southern California.
 Ryan went on to work in various aviation maintenance positions before becoming a flight instructor and a charter pilot/mechanic.